janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 Sequel consists of a relatively thin **core**, which gives you the most common behaviour, and you can then choose to add additional functionality via **plugins**.
-Each plugin corresponds to a single file included in the gem, but which is required only when the plugins is loaded.
+Each plugin corresponds to a single file included in the gem, but which is required only when the plugin is loaded.

 <img src="/images/sequel-plugin_system.png" alt="Sequel's plugin system" height=250 style="float: right" />